ArchieCall/AccurateSleepOld/README.md

 **AccurateSleep**

 sleep_ns(sleep_time)
-* A function to block the current task.
+* A function to block the current task for the specified number of seconds.
-* parmeter - sleep_time is specified in seconds and must be a floating point between .000001 seconds and 100. seconds.
+* sleep_time must be a floating point number between .000001 seconds and 100. seconds.
+* sleep_ns() is very similiar to the normal Julia sleep() function.

 The sleep_ns() function enables extremely accurate sleeping of a Julia program accurately down to .000002 seconds.